fnaumenko/bioStat/README.md

 The program recognizes the file format automatically by their extension (case-insensitive).

 #### Output
-Called distribution parameters and Pearson correlation coefficient for the original and called distributions, calculated on the basis of the \<start of the sequence\> – \<the first frequency value less than 0.1% of the maximum\>.<br>
+Called distribution parameters and Pearson correlation coefficient (PCC) for the original and called distributions, calculated on the basis of the \<start of the sequence\>–\<the first frequency value less than 0.1% of the maximum\>.<br>
-If the original distribution is assumed to be lognormal, the program also outputs the parameters and Pearson's coefficient for the normal distribution if it looks similar.<br>
+If the original distribution is assumed to be lognormal, the program also outputs the parameters and PCC for the normal distribution if it looks similar.<br>
-An example of the extended output:
+An example of the output:
 ```
 $ callDist -D ln,g -p 5278099.bam
 5278099.bam: 4557867 fragments